-Students, Board employees, Board members and community members (e.g., other individuals affiliated with the District, accessing or seeking access to District facilities)

-are expected to adhere to a standard of conduct that is respectful of the rights of all members of the school community.
+Students, Board employees, Board members and community members (e.g., other individuals affiliated with the District, accessing or seeking access to District facilities) are expected to adhere to a standard of conduct that is respectful of the rights of all members of the school community.

 It is also the policy of the Board to provide for the prompt and equitable resolution of complaints alleging Protected Class discrimination or harassment.
-The District will investigate both formal and informal complaints of discrimination, harassment or retaliation.
+The District will investigate both formal and informal complaints of discrimination, harassment, or retaliation.

-The following non-exhaustive list provides examples of the type of prohibited conduct that may be considered Protected Class harassment that can lead to a hostile environment, and are therefore prohibited:
+The following non-exhaustive list provides examples of the types of prohibited conduct that may be considered Protected Class harassment that can lead to a hostile environment, and are therefore prohibited:

-- objectively offensive racial, ethnic, or religious epithets (or epithets commonly associated with any Protected Class membership, including but not limited to epithets relating to sex, sexual orientation, and/or gender identity or expression); - □ other words or phrases commonly considered demeaning or degrading on the basis of Protected Class membership; - □ display of images or symbols commonly associated with discrimination against individuals on the basis of their membership in a Protected Class; - □ graphic, written or electronic communications that are harmful, or humiliating based on Protected Class membership; - □ bigoted conduct or communications; or - D physical, written, electronic or verbal threats based on Protected Class membership.
+- objectively offensive racial, ethnic, or religious epithets (or epithets commonly associated with any Protected Class membership); - other words or phrases commonly considered demeaning or degrading on the basis of Protected Class membership; - display of images or symbols commonly associated with discrimination against individuals on the basis of their membership in a Protected Class; - graphic, written or electronic communications that are harmful or humiliating based on Protected Class membership; - bigoted conduct or communications; OR - physical, written, electronic or verbal threats based on Protected Class membership.

-Harassment does not have to include involve intent to harm, be directed at toward a specific target person, or involve repeated incidents.
+Harassment does not have to include intent to harm, be directed at a specific target, or involve repeated incidents.